scottcrosby-securebine/juniper-mcp-v1/README.md

 A Model Context Protocol (MCP) server for Juniper Junos devices that enables LLM interactions with network equipment.

+## ⚠️ Important Security Notice

+> **Warning:** This server enables LLM access to your network infrastructure.
+Please review these security considerations carefully.

+### 🔒 Security Requirements

+- **Corporate Policy Compliance**: Only use this server if your company's policy allows sending data of Junos devices to LLM services.

+- **Server Security**: Always secure your Junos MCP server before deployment in production environments.

+- **Authentication**: Do **not** use password authentication for production deployments.
+We strongly recommend using SSH key-based authentication for enhanced security.

+- **Deployment Strategy**: Until your MCP server is properly secured, only deploy locally for testing purposes.
+Do not deploy remote servers in production without proper security measures.

+### 🛡️ Security Best Practices

+- Use SSH key authentication instead of passwords
+- Implement proper network access controls
+- Monitor and log all MCP server activities
+- Regular security audits and updates
+- Follow your organization's security policies

 ## Getting started

 Get the code.